mza7a/SnowCrash/level14/writeup.md

 	[...]
 ```

+I didn't paste the whole disassembly main cause it was too long.
+But you will notice that ft_des function was repeated 14 times, 14 levels ?
 It's like calling getflag for every level.
 Lets disass the ft_des and make a breakpoint at the end to see the flag.
 ```